-Write your Roll Numbers exactly as it is in your e-Admission Certificate with Blackball pen in the boxes provided for this purpose.
+Write your Roll Numbers exactly as it is in your e-Admission Certificate with a Blackball pen in the boxes provided for this purpose.
 Do not omit any zero(s) which may be there.

 The next step is to find out the appropriate subject code from the Time Table.
 Now encode the Test Booklet Series, Subject Code and the Roll Number in the circles provided for this purpose.
-Do the encoding with Black Ballpen.
+Do the encoding with a Black Ballpen.
 The name of the Centre need not be encoded.

-Writing and encoding of Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same.
+Writing and encoding of the Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same.
 For Mathematics *subject 0 1 0 8 1 2 7 6 28 paper of ‘A’ Test Booklet Series you have to encode the subject code, which is 01.
 Do it thus:

 GUIDELINES FOR PHYSICAL STANDARDS FOR ADMISSION TO THE NATIONAL DEFENCE ACADEMY.